 Can’t we simply start there?

-Here are some great products from DaySpring on praying for your kids and spreading kindness.
+Here are some great products from DaySpring on spreading kindness.

 ***Below are affiliate links, which means when you click on a book, the link will take you to DaySpring, where you can read about the product, and if you make a purchase using any of the links, I will make a little money.
 However, your price remains the same.
 See my full disclosure here.